 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

 We're often enticed or directed to websites we've never been to before.
-I'll walk you through a couple of tools to help identify safe websites and techniques to help keep you safe.
+I'll walk you through a couple of tools to help gauge the safety of websites.

 A cartoon-style detective with a magnifying glass examining a computer screen showing a mysterious websiteThe background shows question marks and warning symbols, while the detective looks both curious and cautious.